danwlsn/djangodan.github.io/work/index.md

 ##[ThatGraceGirl](http://thatgracegirl.com)

 [Grace](http://twitter.com/thatgracegirlca) has been blogging for just over a year now.
 And when she started pulling in a lot of hits, she said that she wanted to take her blog to the next level.
 And what better way to do that than with a new blog design.
+This site is currently up for Best Designed Blog in the Company Style Blogger Awards, and you can vote <a href="http://www.company.co.uk/magazine-hq/company-style-blogger-awards-2014" target="_blank">here</a>.

 <div class="browser">
 <div class="top--bar">